Introduction

 Overwhelm

 First encounters with new material are overwhelming.
-You’re processing so much that details slip through.
+You are processing so much that details slip through.

 Missing Context

-You don’t yet know what matters.
+You do not yet know what matters.
 Important points seem equal to unimportant ones.

 Focus On Content, Not Application